sachinlodhi/Chatbot/README.md

-Chatbot using chatterbot library in python
+#Chatbot using chatterbot library in python\n
-Contributor : Abhishek Parmar, Sachin Lodhi
+Contributors : @abhishekparmar123, @sachinlodhi